Navigation Bar

 Who am I?

 My name is Tom McLaughlin and I m a ports committer on the FreeBSD project.
-I currently reside in Needham, MA just outside of Boston.
-I work for a medical software company, Meditech Inc.,as a junior systems administrator.
-I've worked there since August of 2002 and have had my current position since July 2005.
+I currently reside in Newton, MA just outside of Boston.
+I currently work for Partners Healthcare in their Enterprise Research Infrastructure Services dept. providing IT support to research groups across our health system.
+Previously I worked for a medical software company, Meditech Inc.,as a systems administrator.
+I became a FreeBSD ports committer in September of 2005.

 BSD#

-BSD# is the project I started to maintain Novell's Mono on FreeBSD.
+BSD# was the project I started to maintain Novell's Mono on FreeBSD.
 It started late one evening when I felt it was time to learn a language more robust than Bourne script.
 C# sounded like a good choice considering the Mono port was limping along, still fairly new, and not very popular.
 Oh, wait...
 Maybe there were better choices.
-Well, if nothing else it has given me a lot to work on and learn.
-We still have our problems with Mono on FreeBSD and rely a lot on outside help.
-Due to various reasons I have less time available for Mono and BSD# so we're always looking for more help.
-Anyone interested in helping with Mono on FreeBSD can feel free to contact myself or email our mailing list found on the BSD# project page.
+Well, if nothing else it gave me a lot to work on and I learned a great deal.

 OpenKSH